Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: Success in sales is a blend of the right mindset (self-discipline, optimism) and the right skillset (closing, diagnosing, negotiating).

-Why It's Not Rubbish: Where his other books focus on specific scenarios, this is a comprehensive overview of the modern salesperson's toolkit.
+Why It's Not Rubbish: Unlike his other books, which focus on specific scenarios, this is a comprehensive overview of the modern salesperson's toolkit.
 Iannarino breaks down all the core competencies required and explains how they interrelate.
-It's a fantastic, high-level map of what it takes to be great at sales.
+It's a fantastic, high-level map of what it takes to excel in sales.

 The Controversial & The Classics: Read with a Critical Eye